keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 	- I Am Going To Cry
 - The Assembly worships this thing called The Ha
 - giant arch covered in these same runes as the weird room
+- its 2 am
+- Dilys chooses to submit.
+- I'm shaking
+- this is the best worst session of all time
 -